pdjr-signalk/pdjr-skplugin-meta-injector/README.md

-Metadata text files can be created and maintained by hand using either an external text editor or the plugin configuration interface or can be generated programmatically and added to the metadata resource type using the Signal K plugin API.
+Metadata text files can be created and maintained by hand using either an external text editor or the plugin configuration interface or can be generated programmatically and added to the metadata resource type using either the Signal K resourcesApi or the plugin's custom HTTP API.

 When __pdjr-skplugin-metadata__ starts, each metadata resource in the metadata resource type is loaded into the Signal K data store.